-Dr. Magda Marquet James Barlow Dr. Peter Farrell
+Dr. Magda Marquet James Barlow Dr. Jing L. Marantz

 The information contained in the Compensation Committee Report shall not be deemed to be soliciting material or to be filed with the SEC, nor shall such information be incorporated by reference into any future filing under the Securities Act or the Exchange Act, except to the extent that Arcturus specifically incorporates it by reference in such filing.
-Dr. Peter Farrell, former member of the compensation committee, is named here in lieu of Dr. Jing L. Marantz; the compensation committee was composed of Dr. Marquet, Mr. Barlow and Dr. Farrell at the time the information in this report was recommended to be included in this proxy statement.

-RELATED PERSON TRANSACTIONS
+RELATED PARTY TRANSACTIONS